 This recommendation also applies to the secretary of the board of directors, whether or not a director.

-Complies Partially complies Explain Not applicable X 24.
-Directors who give up their positions before their tenure expires, through resignation or otherwise, should explain their reasons in a letter to be sent to all members of the board of directors.
+24. Directors who give up their positions before their tenure expires, through resignation or otherwise, should explain their reasons in a letter to be sent to all members of the board of directors.
 Regardless of whether such departure is reported as a material disclosure, the reasons should be explained in the annual corporate governance report.

-Complies X Partially complies Explain Not applicable 25.
-The appointments committee should ensure that outside directors have sufficient time available for proper performance of their duties.
+25. The appointments committee should ensure that non-executive directors have sufficient time available for proper performance of their duties.

 And the board regulations should establish the maximum number of boards of companies of which their directors may be members.

-Complies X Partially complies Explain 26.
-That the board of directors should meet with the frequency necessary to properly perform its duties, at least eight times per year, in accordance with a schedule of dates and agendas established at the beginning of the year, each director individually being entitled to add other agenda items.
-Complies X Partially complies Explain 27.
-Director absences should be kept to the bare minimum and quantified in the annual corporate governance report.
+26. That the board of directors should meet with the frequency necessary to properly perform its duties, at least eight times per year, in accordance with a schedule of dates and agendas established at the beginning of the year, each director individually being entitled to add other agenda items.

+27. Director absences should be kept to the bare minimum and quantified in the annual corporate governance report.
 And when they must occur, proxies should be granted with instructions.

-Complies X Partially complies Explain 28.
-When directors or the secretary express concerns about any proposal or, in the case of directors, about the company's performance, and such concerns are not resolved in the board of directors meeting, the member expressing them should be entitled to request that they be noted in the minutes.
-Complies Partially complies Explain Not applicable X 29.
-The company should establish appropriate channels for directors to obtain the advice necessary for performance of their duties including, if so required by the circumstances, outside advice at the expense of the company.
-Complies X Partially complies Explain 30.
-Independently of the knowledge required of directors for performance of their duties, companies should also offer directors refresher courses when circumstances so warrant.
-Complies X Explain Not applicable or collect the information necessary for adoption thereof.
-When, exceptionally, by reason of urgency, the chairman wishes to submit decisions or resolutions not appearing on the agenda for approval of the board of directors, express prior consent of the majority of the directors present will be required, with that consent to be reflected in the minutes.
-Complies X Partially complies Explain 32.
-The directors should be regularly advised of movements in shareholdings and the opinions held by significant shareholders, investors and rating agencies regarding the company and its group.
-Complies X Partially complies Explain 33.
-The chairman, as the one responsible for effective functioning of the board of directors, in addition to exercising the functions attributed thereto by law and the articles, should prepare and submit to the board of directors a schedule of dates and matters to be considered; organise and coordinate the periodic evaluation of the board and, if applicable, the chief executive of the company; be responsible for direction the board and the effectiveness of its functioning; see to it that sufficient time is devoted to discussion of strategic matters, and order and review the refresher programmes for each director, when circumstances so warrant.
-Complies Χ Partially complies Explain 34.
-When there is a lead director, in addition to the authority corresponding to it by law, the articles or the board of directors regulations should give the lead director the following authority: chairing the board of directors in the absence of the chairman and the vice chairmen, if any; stating the concerns of the outside directors; maintaining contact with investors and shareholders to learn of their points of view for purposes of forming an opinion regarding their concerns, in particular in relation to the corporate governance of the company; and coordinating the succession plan for the chairman.
-Not applicable Complies Х Partially complies Explain 35.
-The Secretary of the board of directors in particular should see to it that the board of directors, in its actions and decisions, takes account of such corporate good governance recommendations contained in this Good Governance Code as may be applicable to the company.
-Complies Χ Explain 36.
-The full board of directors annually should evaluate and, if applicable, adopt an action plan correcting deficiencies identified in respect of: a) The quality and efficiency of the functioning of the board of directors. b) The functioning and composition of its committees. c) Diversity in the composition and competencies of the board of directors. d) The performance of the chairman of the board of directors and, if applicable, the company's chief executive. e) The performance and contribution of each director, paying special attention to the heads of the various committees of the board.
+28. When directors or the secretary express concerns about any proposal or, in the case of directors, about the company's performance, and such concerns are not resolved in the board of directors meeting, the member expressing them should be entitled to request that they be noted in the minutes.

+29. The company should establish appropriate channels for directors to obtain the advice necessary for performance of their duties including, if so required by the circumstances, outside advice at the expense of the company.

+30. Independently of the knowledge required of directors for performance of their duties, companies should also offer directors refresher courses when circumstances so warrant.

-31. Agendas for meetings should clearly indicate those points in respect of which the board of directors must adopt a decision or resolution, so that the directors may, in advance, study
+31. Agendas for meetings should clearly indicate those points in respect of which the board of directors must adopt a decision or resolution, so that the directors may, in advance, study or collect the information necessary for adoption thereof.